algolia/instantsearch/packages/algoliasearch-helper/README.md

 **AlgoliasearchHelper** : the helper.
 Keeps the state of the search, makes the queries and calls the handlers when an event happen.

 **SearchParameters** : the object representing the state of the search.
+The current state is stored in `helperInstance.state`.

 **SearchResults** : the object in which the Algolia answers are transformed into.
 This object is passed to the result event handler.
+An example of SearchResults in JSON is available at [the end of this readme](#results-format)

 ### Search

-The search is triggered by the search() method.
+The search is triggered by the `search()` method.

 It takes all the previous modifications to the search and use them to create the queries to Algolia.
-The search parameters are stateful.
+The search parameters are immutable.

 Example :